Rajpratik71/linux-manPages/namei.md

        namei [options] pathname...

 DESCRIPTION
        namei  interprets  its  arguments  as  pathnames to any type of Unix file (symlinks, files, directories, and so forth).  namei then follows each pathname until an endpoint is found (a file, a directory, a device node, etc).
 If it finds a symbolic link, it shows the link, and starts following it, indenting the output to show the context.

        This program is useful for finding "too many levels of symbolic links" problems.

-       For each line of output, namei uses the following characters to  iden‐ tify the file type found:
+       For each line of output, namei uses the following characters to identify the file type found:

           f: = the pathname currently being resolved d = directory